The NACA Program: What it is and how it works

 Next, you’ll meet with a NACA-approved mortgage lender to complete the home loan application process.
 NACA doesn’t create loans.
 Instead, a private lender (typically Bank of America) issues funds.

-Your mortgage consultant will confirm that you’re still NACA-qualified.
+Your in-house mortgage consultant will confirm that you’re still NACA-qualified.
 In addition, they’ll check to ensure that your income, employment, debt load, and credit history remain positive.

 The lender begins processing your loan and then schedules a closing date.